// basilisk — alpha

 All checked.
 No issues found.
 Checked 1 file — 0 errors, 0 warnings in 4ms.

 Basilisk is in alpha.
-The type checker, LSP, VS Code extension, and integrated debugger are working.
-Autocomplete, go-to-definition, hover info, diagnostics, F5 debugging — all shipping today.
+The type checker, LSP server, and editor extensions are working today — autocomplete, go-to-definition, hover info, diagnostics, refactoring, F5 debugging, and profiling — in VS Code, Cursor, Windsurf, Zed, and Neovim.
+JetBrains is on the way.
 Open source.
 No proprietary lock-in.
 Early adopters shape the roadmap.